reduxjs/reselect/README.md

 A: Yes, but with the following caveat—a selector can be shared across components and benefit from memoization, but a selector that is shared must receive the same arguments at each call site.
 Arguments are considered the same if they  pass the selectors equality check.

 In the case of `createSelector` the equality check is `===`.
-The following example, which is a common case, memoizes because it receives store.state from the `connect` decorator for both components:
+The following example, which is a common case, memoizes because it receives state.x from the `connect` decorator for both components:

 ```js
 const doublexSelector = createSelector(